ThiDurante/TrybeSmith/README.md

 An app to control orders on a smith (who would say a medieval smith would have an app?)

-Here we have a login function with JWT authentication, where you can insert and check orders made by users(clients).
+Here we have login with JWT authentication, where you can CRUD orders made by users(clients), users and products.
 The technologies used are listed below

 ## Installation and use